hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 Good operations can often work around the limitations of bad (incomplete) software, but good software cannot run reliably with bad operations.

+A good operations team is responsible for:

+- Monitoring the health of the system and restoring service if it goes into a bad state.
+- Tracking down the cause of problems, such as system failures or degraded performance.
+- Keeping software and platforms up to date, including security patches and hardware upgrades.
+- Etc.

+Good operability means making routine tasks easy, allowing the operations team focus their efforts on high value activities.
+Data systems can do various things to make routine tasks easy:

+- Providing visibility into the runtime behavior of the system, with good monitoring
+- Providing good support for automation and integration with standard tools
+- Avoiding dependency on individual machines
+- Providing good documentation and an easy-to-understand operational model
+- Providing good behavior, giving admins to override the system's defaults
+- Self-healing where possible
+- Exhibiting predictable behavior, minimizing surprises

+#### Simplicity: Managing Complexity

+Small software projects are simple, when they grow they become complex.

+This complexity slows down everyone who needs to work on the system, further increase the cost of maintenance.
+A complex software project described as a "big ball of mud".

+There are several symptoms of complexity:

+- Explosion of complexity
+- Explosion of state space
+- Tight coupling of modules
+- Tangled dependencies
+- Inconsistent naming and terminology
+- Performance problem hacks
+- Special casing to work around issues

+When complexity makes the maintenance hard, budgets and schedules are often overrun.
+In complex software there is also a greater risk of bugs.

+Making a system simpler does not necessarily mean reducing its capabilities.
+It means removing accidental complexity.

+Moseley and Marks define accidental complexity as complexity that is not inherent in the problem that the software solves, but arises only from the implementation.

+Abstraction is a good tool to remove accidental complexity.
+But it is hard to find good abstractions.